po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/06-Stu_Primitive-Types/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * There are two more primitive value types in JavasScript.
+  * There are two more primitive value types in JavaScript.
 What is BigInt and Symbol?

 * Use [Google](https://www.google.com) or another search engine to research the above.